irontec/angular-bootstrap-simple-chat/readme.md

 * title: String, text in the chat top title
 * theme: String, theme used for the chat
 * submit-function: Function in the controller to be launched on the new message submit.
 It receives two params: *message & username*
+* visible: Boolean, controls visibility on the page (required)

 ## Using themes
 * First, add the themes stylesheet to your index.html